 Each of the Starr entities maintain appropriate controls and oversight to ensure the engagement of third party suppliers is in accordance with accepted business practices and principles.
 The appointment of a supplier requires a due diligence process to assess the suitability of the provider to deliver the service at the required standard and within agreed values and principles.
 The level of due diligence undertaken is dependent upon the location of the provider and the product and/or service to be purchased.
 Due consideration is given to the provider's own processes for the use of third party suppliers to ensure appropriate conduct throughout the business chain.
 The due diligence process is kept under review in each Starr entity to ensure the process remains appropriate and fit for purpose.
 The process is outlined in Starr’s Outsourcing process, along with the key responsibilities.

-Starr Companies maintain a written Code of Conduct that prohibits, among other things, Slavery and related activities.
-Starr Companies takes great pride in the people it employees and in their job performance.
-Starr Companies enforces the high standards it expects from its employees through a rigorous pre-hire screening process, the Code of Conduct and ongoing compliance training, including mandatory training on the Slavery Act.
-Engaging in any Slavery-related activities would be a violation of Starr Companies' Code of Conduct and would expose the employee to disciplinary action up to and including termination.
+Starr maintain a written Code of Conduct that prohibits, among other things, Slavery and related activities.
+Starr takes great pride in the people it employees and in their job performance.
+Starr enforces the high standards it expects from its employees through a rigorous pre-hire screening process, the Code of Conduct and ongoing compliance training, including mandatory training on the Slavery Act.
+Engaging in any Slavery-related activities would be a violation of Starr’s Code of Ethics and Business Conduct and would expose the employee to disciplinary action up to and including termination.

-Each Starr entity also maintains a Whistleblowing Policy that ensures protection for employees should they identify and raise concerns regarding conduct and behaviour within the organisation.
-Should employees witness a breach of the Starr Code of Conduct or engagement with suppliers that do not uphold the Starr values against slavery, they are able and encouraged, to make an anonymous notification under the Whistleblowing Policy.
+Each Starr entity also maintains a Hotline program and procedures that ensure protection for employees should they identify and raise concerns regarding conduct and behaviour within the organisation.
+Should employees witness a violation of the Starr Code of Business Ethics and Conduct or engagement with suppliers that do not uphold the Starr values against slavery, they are able and encouraged, to make an anonymous notification to the Hotline.